 Cyprus Copper Clay shrinks approximately 20%.

 In its greenware state, the clay is slightly flexible and carves easily.
 Air drying the unfired clay or greenware without heat will reduce the potential for warping as the clay dries.
 Once completely dry, the greenware should be handled with care as it can be fragile.
 It is much easier to sand and refine the greenware at this stage than to refine the metal once sintered.
 When joining pieces, create a paste slurry at the join with water, then compress both pieces together for 30 seconds.
 Put aside to dry completely.
 Metal clay must be completely dry before firing.

-Coconut Carbon is recommended for firing Cyprus Copper Clay, however Charcoal Carbon will also produce successful results.
+Coconut Carbon is the recommended media for firing Cyprus Copper Clay, but Charcoal Carbon will also work.

 ** PLEASE NOTE **

 Magic Carbon is not recommended for use with Cyprus Copper Clay as it may complicate the use of embeddables, bezel settings and repairs, causing an increased or uneven shrink rate.
 It may also increase the shrink rate of the clay.
 We recommend creating a small test piece following the schedule before committing to firing complex work.

 HOW TO FIRE USING A TWO STAGE FIRING